 (2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the stock option awards granted computed in accordance with ASC 718, for stock-based compensation transactions.
 These amounts do not reflect the actual economic value that would be realized by the named executive officer upon the exercise of the stock options.
-For a discussion of the assumptions used in determining the fair value of stock option awards in the above table and other additional information on the stock options granted, refer to Note 13 of the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on December 23, 2020.
+For a discussion of the assumptions used in determining the fair value of stock option awards in the above table and other additional information on the stock options granted, refer to Note 13 of the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on December 22, 2021.

-- (3) Amounts in this column for Mr. Kenyon reflect the payment of term life and disability insurance premiums, along with 401(k) matching contributions.
+(3) Amounts in this column for Mr. Kenyon reflect the payment of term life and disability insurance premiums, along with 401(k) matching contributions.
 These benefits are provided to Mr. Kenyon on the same terms as provided to all of our regular full-time employees.
 For each of Mr. Dagnon and Mr. Evanson, the amounts reflect compensation paid directly to Messrs.
-Dagnon and Evanson pursuant to their respective consulting agreements, which became effective March 19, 2020. - (4) Mr. Dagnon and Mr. Evanson were appointed as executive officers in November 2018, but did not receive any direct compensation through March 19, 2020, when their respective consulting agreements became effective.
-Prior to March 19, 2020, Mr. Dagnon and Mr. Evanson were compensated by MTTR, LLC, our former strategic partner.
-MTTR, LLC earned an aggregate \$646,853 during the period from October 1, 2019 through March 19, 2020 and an aggregate \$1,744,933 in the year ended September 30, 2019.
-Mr. Dagnon and Mr. Evanson each also received 1,207,457 shares of our common stock in connection with the March 2020 termination of the MTTR LLC strategic arrangement.
-The grant date fair values of such shares are not included in the Summary Compensation Table as such shares were not issued as compensation to Mr. Dagnon and Mr. Evanson as executive officers but were issued in connection with the termination of the MTTR LLC agreement.
+Dagnon and Evanson pursuant to their respective consulting agreements, which became effective March 19, 2020.

+(4) Mr. Kenyon served as President, Chief Executive Officer, Chief Financial Officer, Treasurer, Corporate Secretary through July 5, 2021, and as Executive Vice President, Chief Financial Officer, Treasurer and Corporate Secretary from and after July 6, 2021.
+Mr. Trenary commenced serving as President and Chief Executive Officer from and after July 6, 2021.